roblesi/FiestaBoard/docs/features/HOME_ASSISTANT_SETUP.md

 1. **Guest WiFi** (highest) - When enabled
 2. **Apple Music** - When music is playing
-3. **Home Assistant** - Rotates with Weather/DateTime
+3. **Home Assistant** - Can be set as active page
-4. **Weather + DateTime** - Normal rotation
+4. **Weather + DateTime** - Can be set as active page

-Home Assistant rotates with Weather/DateTime, so you'll see both throughout the day.
+You can select which page is active from the Pages UI.

 ## Troubleshooting